chr1ce/frieren-dungeon/README.md

 understanding the VideoBuffer, VSync (WaitForVBlank), and other GBA development standards to create a game that doesn't tear or stutter.

+The sprites were made custom, but the background images and the character Frieren were not my own.

 ### Setup

 The user must have mGBA installed.